-I’ve never divided a Heartleaf Philodendron mainly because they’re so easy to grow from stem cuttings.
+I’ve never divided a Heartleaf Philodendron, mainly because they’re so easy to grow from stem cuttings.

-The Philodendron Brasil, like other plants in the Araceae family, is considered to be toxic to pets.
+The Philodendron Brasil, like other plants in the Araceae family, is considered toxic to pets.
 I always check out the ASPCA website for my info on this subject and see in what way the plant is toxic.

-Most Houseplants Are Toxic To Pets in some way and I share my thoughts on this topic.
+Most Houseplants Are Toxic To Pets in some way, and I share my thoughts on this topic.

-Questions about Philodendron Brasil Care
+Philodendron Brasil Care FAQs

 Your Philodendron Brasil is turning green because the light level is too low.
 They need bright natural light to keep that beautiful chartreuse variegation in their foliage.

 Yes, it can.
-I’ve had Pothos (a relative) stem cuttings in water for almost a year now and they’re doing fine.
+I’ve had Pothos (a relative) stem cuttings in water for almost a year now, and they’re doing fine.
 For the long haul, it’ll grow better in a soil mix.

 It’s hard to pinpoint the exact cause without knowing more details like pot size, soil type, watering schedule, and your home’s environment.